Loss aversion: Prospect theory

 Loss aversion is part of prospect theory, a cornerstone in behavioral economics.
-The theory explored numerous behavioral biases leading to sub-optimal decisions making.
+The theory explored numerous behavioral biases leading to sub-optimal decision making.
 Kahneman and Tversky found that people are biased in their real estimation of probability of events happening.
 They tend to over-weight both low and high probabilities and under-weight medium probabilities.

 One example is which option is more attractive between option A ($1,500 with a probability of 33%, $1,400 with a probability of 66%, and $0 with a probability of 1%) and option B (a guaranteed $920).
 Prospect theory and loss aversion suggests that most people would choose option B as they prefer the guaranteed $920 since there is a probability of winning $0, even though it is only 1%.
 This demonstrates that people think in terms of expected utility relative to a reference point (i.e. current wealth) as opposed to absolute payoffs.
 When choices are framed as risky (i.e. risk losing 1 out of 10 lives vs the opportunity to save 9 out of 10 lives), individuals tend to be loss-averse as they weigh losses more heavily than comparable gains.